 Diana Whitney writes across the genres in Southern Vermont.
-Her first book, Wanting It, became an indie bestseller and won the Rubery International Book Award in poetry.
-She is the poetry columnist for the San Francisco Chronicle, and her essays, poems, and reviews have appeared in The Washington Post, Salon, Ms. Magazine, The Boston Globe, Green Mountains Review, and many more.
-Diana is the winner of the 2015 Women’s National Book Association poetry prize, selected by Ellen Bass, and has received grants from the Sustainable Arts Foundation, the Vermont Arts Endowment Fund, and the Vermont Studio Center.
+Her first book, Wanting It, became an indie bestseller and won the Rubery Book Award in poetry.
+She was the longtime poetry columnist for the San Francisco Chronicle, and her essays, op-eds, and criticism have appeared in The New York Times, The Washington Post, The Kenyon Review, Glamour, and many more.
+She won the 2015 Women’s National Book Association poetry prize and has received grants from the Sustainable Arts Foundation, the Vermont Arts Endowment Fund, and the Vermont Studio Center.

-Diana has a Masters in English Literature from Oxford University, where she was a Rhodes Scholar, and attended the Warren Wilson College MFA Program for Writers.
-Her irreverent parenting column, Spilt Milk, was syndicated for years, ran as a public radio commentary series, and lives on as a blog at The Huffington Post.
+Diana holds a B.A. from Dartmouth, a M.A. from Oxford (where she was a Rhodes Scholar), and attended the Warren Wilson MFA Program for Writers.
+Her irreverent parenting column, Spilt Milk, was syndicated for years, ran as a public radio commentary series, and morphed into a blog at The Huffington Post.

 Diana also works as a feminist activist in her community and beyond.
 Her advocacy for survivors of sexual violence has been featured in the New York Times, the Boston Globe, the Christian Science Monitor, and many other press outlets.